 The Government has no plans to ban the use of artificial grass.

-The Government’s Resources and Waste Strategy for England, published in 2018, outlines the ways in which we will meet our ambition to eliminate all avoidable plastic waste by taking action across each stage of the product lifecycle as we move toward a more circular economy: www.gov.uk/government/publications/resources-and-waste-strategy-for-england.
+The Government’s 25 Year Environment Plan sets out our ambition to eliminate all avoidable plastic waste.
+We are making great strides to tackle plastic pollution.
+The Government’s Resources and Waste Strategy for England, published in 2018, outlines the ways in which we will meet this ambition by taking action across each stage of the product lifecycle as we move towards a more circular economy:

 It is for local authorities to comply with the legal and policy safeguards in place to protect biodiversity and ensure sustainable drainage.
-The Natural Environment and Rural Communities Act (2006) requires all public authorities to have regard for conserving biodiversity in the exercise of their functions.
-Our most important designated sites and species are also protected under the EU Habitats and Wild Birds Directives, which have been transposed into UK law, and by other domestic legislation.
+The Natural Environment and Rural Communities Act 2006 (the NERC Act) requires all public authorities in England to have regard for conserving biodiversity in the exercise of their functions.
+Our most important designated sites and species are also protected under legislation.

 Department for Environment, Food and Rural Affairs